mhjony/docker-1/README.md

 # Docker

 .
-This project made me hadle docker and docker-machine;
+This project made me hadle docker and docker-machine

 .
-Helped me to get idea of containerization of services.
+Helped me to get idea of containerization of services